 Among the questions to be addressed:

 - Why are income inequalities at the highest levels in history?

-- What are the likely scenarios for the change in inequalities of income and wealth distribution?
+- What are likely scenarios for a change in inequalities of income and wealth distribution?
 Increase?
 Stabilisation?
 Decrease?
 Why?

 - What comes next after the liberal economic order – a new ‘reformed capitalism’ or a period of chaos and disarray?
 Or something else entirely?